EPCCed/eidf-docs/docs/services/s3/tutorial.md

     S3 URIs of form `s3://<project-name>:<bucket-name>` are strictly invalid as their specification does not allow for the concept of tenancies, and `<project-name>:<bucket-name>` is viewed as an invalid bucket name due to the presence of the colon.

-    Some S3 tools do not allow such S3 URIs to be used, for example AWS CLI.
+    Some S3 tools do not allow such S3 URIs to be used, for example the AWS CLI.
 Others, however, will, including the Python and R packages already described.

 TODO: Revisit once you've actually checked this for Python and R!